 Sir John Hawkwood (c.
 1320-1394) was an English mercenary or condottiere active in 14th century Italy.
 He was the "second son of Gilbert de Hawkwood of Hedingham Sibil, Hinckford, Essex, a tanner, was born in that place early in the fourteenth century.
 Gilbert de Hawkwood was a man of substance and gentle blood, the family having held land at Hedingham Sibil since the reign of John.
 He is also said to have been impressed for the French wars, and to have served as an archer in the army of Edward III."

 Early History of the Hackwood family

-Another 139 words (10 lines of text) covering the years 1455, 1487 and 1394 are included under the topic Early Hackwood History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hackwood research.
+Another 70 words (5 lines of text) covering the years 1455, 1487 and 1394 are included under the topic Early Hackwood History in all our PDF Extended History products and printed products wherever possible.

 Hackwood Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hackwood have been found, including Hackwood, Hakewood, Hawkwood, Haykwood, Hakwood, Ackwood, Akwood, Hackward and many more.

 Early Notables of the Hackwood family (pre 1700)